-Like other Elastic integrations, Endpoint and Cloud Security can be integrated into the Elastic Agent through Fleet.
-Upon configuration, the integration allows the Elastic Agent to monitor for events on your host and send data to the Elastic Security app.
+Like other Elastic integrations, Elastic Defend is integrated into the Elastic Agent using Fleet.
+Upon configuration, the integration allows the Elastic Agent to monitor events on your host and send data to the Elastic Security app.

 Before you beginedit